-At the outset, it is important to note that Ohio is what’s called an “at-will” employment state.
-At-will employment means that unless an employee has a contract of employment, the employer can fire the employee at any time and for any reason, as long as that reason is not otherwise prohibited by law.
-However, there are a variety of circumstances in which the law does in fact prohibit an employer from firing the employee.
-The phrase “wrongful termination” might commonly be used to describe any one of them.
+At the outset, it is important to understand that Ohio is what’s called an “at-will” employment state.
+At-will employment means that unless an employee has a contract of employment, an employer can fire the employee at any time and for any reason, as long as that reason is not otherwise prohibited by law.
+This means even an “unfair” termination will not necessarily be an illegal one.
+There are, however, plenty of protections for employees.
+And the phrase “wrongful termination” might be used to describe any one of them.

-First, wrongful termination can refer to termination made on the basis of age, disability, gender, race, religion, color, national origin, pregnancy, military status, or genetic information.
-Various federal statutes protect employees from being fired for these reasons.
-Those statutes include the Age Discrimination in Employment Act, the Americans with Disabilities Act, Title VII of the Civil Rights Act of 1964, the Pregnancy Discrimination Act, the Uniformed Services Employment and Reemployment Rights Act, and the Genetic Information Nondiscrimination Act.
-Ohio Revised Code Chapter 4112 contains many of these same protections from discrimination for employees.
-Because the Ohio law applies to smaller employers than some of the comparable federal statutes, in some instances, an employee may be entitled to protection under Ohio law but not federal law.
+First, employers may not fire employees for a discriminatory reason.
+Employment law protects employees from termination based on age, disability, gender, race, religion, color, national origin, pregnancy, military status, or genetic information.
+Various Ohio and federal statutes protect employees from being fired for these reasons, including the Age Discrimination in Employment Act, the Americans with Disabilities Act, Title VII of the Civil Rights Act of 1964, and the Pregnancy Discrimination Act, to name a few.
+Because Ohio law applies to smaller employers than some of the comparable federal statutes, in some instances, Ohio law might protect an employee where federal law does not.

-Second, wrongful termination can be used to refer termination in retaliation for whistleblower activity.
-Both Ohio and federal employment discrimination laws prohibit employers from firing employees for engaging in what’s called “protected activity.”
+Second, employers may not fire employees in retaliation for blowing the whistle on discrimination or other illegal conduct.
+Both Ohio and federal employment discrimination protect employees who engage in what is called “protected activity.”
 Some examples of protected activity include:

 - making a good faith complaint of employment discrimination;

 - participating in an investigation into employment discrimination;

 - providing testimony in an employment discrimination case;